 Part 4 of the Social Welfare (Miscellaneous Provisions) Act 2008 amended the Comhairle Act 2000 (as amended by the Citizens Information Act 2007) to extend the functions of the Citizens Information Board to include the provision of the Money Advice and Budgeting Service (MABS) and related responsibilities.
 These include promoting and developing MABS, providing information about the service and providing public education about money management.
-Provision was also made for the Citizens Information Board to compile data, undertake research and provide advice and information to the Minster for Employment Affairs and Social Protection in relation to MABS.
+Provision was also made for the Citizens Information Board to compile data, undertake research and provide advice and information to the Minster for Social Protection in relation to MABS.
 The assignment of these responsibilities took effect from 13 July 2009.

 The Money Advice and Budgeting Services are delivered through independent companies which operate under an agreement with the Citizens Information Board and the relationship of principal and agent does not apply.
 Consequently, the assets and liabilities of these companies are not included in the financial statements.
 The use and disposal of assets funded by the Citizens Information Board are subject to restrictions set out in the agreement.
 The financial statements include expenditure incurred in funding the companies during the year.
+MABS National Development and National Traveller MABS operate under separate agreements with the Citizens Information Board and the relationship of principal and agent does not apply.